kimwalisch/primecount/README.md

   </tr>
 </table>

-The benchmarks above were run on an Intel Core i7-4770 CPU (4 x 3.4GHz) from 2013 using a 64-bit Linux operating system and primecount was compiled using GCC 4.8.
+The benchmarks above were run on an Intel Core i7-4770 CPU (4 x 3.4 GHz) from 2013 using a 64-bit Linux operating system and primecount was compiled using GCC 4.8.